Border Troops of the State Security Service (Uzbekistan)

-The Frontier Service, officially called the Committee for State Border Protection of the National Security Service (Milliy xavfsizlik xizmatining Davlat chegaralarini qo'riqlash qo'mitasi) and commonly referred to as the National Border Guard, is a department of the military and National Security Service of Uzbekistan responsible for border security, part of the Security Service since 2005.
+The Border Troops of the State Security Service of Uzbekistan (Oʻzbekiston Respublikasi Davlat xavfsizlik xizmati chegara qoʻshinlari) and commonly referred to as the Border Troops, is a department of the military and State Security Service of Uzbekistan responsible for border security, part of the Security Service since 2005.

 Structure

 Navy

 A small riverine naval force is operated by the Frontier Service on the Amu Darya river, with two Gurza-class gunboats in service as well as other small craft.

 Civil Guard

 In early 2021, the government ordered the creation of civilian border guard detachments to assist the border troops.
 It recruits citizens between the ages of 18 and 60 who live in village near the national border, and can work on a voluntary basis.
 The detachments aide in border surveillance and conducts night patrols.

 Operation

 Border clashes

 It has had many disagreements with the Frontier Forces of Kyrgyzstan since 2011.